jzombie/rich-cms/md-content/index.md

 Some things outside of programming that I learned from this were: how to ride a street bike [motorcycle (I road dirt bikes as a kid, however)], PCI compliance, merchant accounts, SSL certs, DNS, and Linux.

 So, my experience programming websites, up to that point, was the way that I self-taught myself... that was my education; I just learned as I went.

+## Moving On

+My experiences of "learning as I went" carried onto learning some C/C++, Objective-C, Python, and a bunch of tools and libraries, some good, and some bad.